Upper-Polo/weather-app/README.md

 #### Bonus:

-- User should be able to save a location as a favorite and load the favorites from a file -Switch to using a different weather API: http://www.programmableweb.com/news/top-10-weather-apis/analysis/2014/11/13#apiu -Add Comment Collapse
+- User should be able to save a location as a favorite and load the favorites from a file
+- Switch to using a different weather API: http://www.programmableweb.com/news/top-10-weather-apis/analysis/2014/11/13#apiu
+- Add Comment Collapse